Model Independent Bounds on the Non-Oscillatory Explanations of the MiniBooNE Excess: Signature factors, cross sections, experiments and bounds.

 \subsection{On discovery potential}

-Experiments we are considering are all of the same type: accelerator experiments with near or relatively close detectors.
+Experiments under consideration are all of the same type: accelerator experiments with near or relatively close detectors.
 Therefore, it is straightforward to compare their discovery potentials.
 In various cases one can simply compare the ``strengths" of experiments defined as the product of POT, efficiencies and masses of detectors:

-Notice that for scenarios with decay, the active volume of a detector is important, and not a mass.
+Notice that for scenarios with decay, the active volume of a detector is relevant, and not the mass.

 Apart from this product also other factors are important: the energy of protons and composition of a target which determine multiplicities of secondary particles, and consequently, fluxes of neutrinos.
-The length of baseline gives a spread of the neutrino or new particles beams, etc. Therefore, instead of (POT), one can use immediately the neutrino fluxes at detectors:
+The length of baseline gives a spread of the neutrino or new particles beams, {\it etc.} Therefore, instead of (POT), one can use immediately the neutrino fluxes at detectors: